 That’s development.
 Then there’s infrastructure, which is given more priority and leeway to encroach into or near natural areas.
 It’s still shaped by the same increasing environmental standards over time, but depending on how important that infrastructure is and how much demand there is for it, there may be more money available to make it happen.
 Toronto’s capital status and greater population and larger economy put it under greater pressure to provide sufficient roadways, highways, subways, railways; ways across and through natural areas.
 That hasn’t occurred to the same intensity in the Tri-Cities, but it’s there.

 The key is that this infrastructure happened earlier in history, and at a larger scale.
 Massive infrastructure filled in ravines, or led to the complete burial of creeks.
-By today’s standards, it’s either not worth the cost of the infrastructure required to cross a natural area, or it’s avoided altogether.
+By today’s standards, it’s either not worth the cost of the infrastructure required to cross a natural area, or it’s better to avoid it altogether to protect the environment.

 Each metroscape also has one major difference: land availability.